trambelus/UserSim/README.md

 [/u/User_Simulator](http://www.reddit.com/user/User_Simulator) is a summonable Reddit bot that reads a particular user's last 1000 comments and uses Markov chains to construct comments in that user's style.

+Basically, it pretends to be you.
+It's what you would write if you were a robot with a nice vocabulary but no understanding of how words should fit together.

 ### How do I use it?

 Summon it like this: